antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 }
 ```

-The limitation of this approach is that we will lose the methods signature when working with a dict of methods:
+The limitation of this approach is that we will lose the signature of the method when working with a dict of methods:

 ```ts
 type Methods = Record<string, (this: Context, ...args:any[]) => any>